vpintorr/backend202009/README.md

 1. Improve the request that returns a list of tasks by adding the possibility to order and filter the results:

-	- Los resultados se pueden filtrar por campo mediante el operador & (implementado mediante Specifications).
+	- Los resultados se pueden filtrar por campos concatenando con el operador & (la implementación se ha realizado mediante Specifications).
 Por ejemplo:

     ```